 A player who spent his entire career in the same club is already something exceptional.
 When this player is gifted with technique and leadership, he becomes a myth.
 And this sums what Cardiff native Ryan Giggs represented.

 The Welsh midfielder started playing for Manchester City in his youth, but moved to their local rivals, United, before turning 14.
 In 2015, with 41 years old, Ryan Giggs is still part of the Red Devils, now as the assistant manager for the team, which means he has been working in the same place for the last 27 years.

 During that time, the Welsh legend played 963 official matches, scored 168 goals and still holds the record for the most assists in Premier League history: 271.
-Throughout his 24 seasons in the senior Manchester United squad, Giggs won 13 Premier Leagues, nine FA Community Shields, four FA Cups, three Football League Cups, two UEFA Champions Leagues, one UEFA Super Cup, one Intercontinental Cup and a FIFA Clubs World Cup.
+Throughout his 24 seasons in the senior Manchester United squad, Giggs won 13 Premier League titles, nine FA Community Shields, four FA Cups, three Football League Cups, two UEFA Champions League titles, one UEFA Super Cup, one Intercontinental Cup and a FIFA Clubs World Cup.
 34 trophies in 24 years.

-Unfortunately, Ryan Giggs, who was appointed an Order of the British Empire in 2007, won’t have his opportunity to join this team and defend his homeland once more as a player.
+Unfortunately, Ryan Giggs, who was appointed an Order of the British Empire in 2007, won’t have the opportunity to join this team and defend his homeland once more as a player.

 5. Jari Litmanen (Finland)

 “On vain yksi Kuningas!”.
 It means “There is only one King”, and that’s what Jari Litmanen represented to the Finnish.
 Born in Lahti, the attacking midfielder began his career with local club Reipas and, after making a name for himself with great displays for this team, HJK and MyPa, joined Ducth giants Ajax.